-We like to think of ourselves as an inclusive kinda lot here at HoneyKids, and we’re always on a mission to sniff out the family-friendly eats, activities and cool new things to try here in Singapore for kids and adults of all ages.
+We like to think of ourselves as an inclusive kinda lot here at HoneyKids, and we’re always on a mission to sniff out the best family-friendly eats, activities and cool new things to try here in Singapore for kids and adults of all ages.
 But what about the other, endlessly loyal members of the gang?
-Yep: pet dogs need paw-some places to hang out too, so we’ve been barking up the right trees all over the island in search of a fun day out for the pooch and its humans…
+Yep: pet dogs need paw-some places to hang out too, so we’ve been barking up the right trees all over the island in search of a fun day out for the humans and the pooches.

 A fur-tastic place to bring your kids AND your dog for a fun-packed day by the sea.
-Dogs are allowed off-leash here so they can go mad on the sand with their human friends before taking a dip in the sea to cool off.
+Dogs are allowed on the sand with their human friends before taking a dip in the sea to cool off, although normal rules apply – they have to stay on the lead.
 Feeling hun-grrrrrr-y?
-Tanjong Beach Club and Coastes (on Siloso Beach) both welcome your pup and provide bowls of drinking water too.
+Tanjong Beach Club, Coastes and Ola Beach Club will welcome your pup and provide bowls of drinking water, too.

-Bishan Park, Ang Mo Kio Avenue 1; www.nparks.gov.sg
+Where: Bishan Park, Ang Mo Kio Avenue 1

 Canopy Garden Dining Bar

 Once you’re done in the dog run at Bishan, head over to the dog-friendly vibes at Canopy Garden Dining Bar.
-Its brunch menu serves classic breakfast dishes such as Eggs Benedict and fluffy buttermilk pancakes, and delish bigger dishes including Lobster Pomodoro.
-Dogs are only allowed outside, but with all that abundance of gorgeous green nature, who wants to be cooped up indoors?
+Its brunch menu serves classic breakfast dishes such as eggs benedict and fluffy buttermilk pancakes, and delish bigger dishes including lobster pomodoro.
+Dogs are only allowed at the alfresco dining area outside, but with all that abundance of gorgeous green nature, who wants to be cooped up indoors?